SovereignCloudStack/website/_i18n/en/_posts/announcements/2023-11-23-joint-standardization.md

 standards on top of Yaook validates the universal nature of the standards.
 The broader setup also supports the high quality of the evolving standards and the sustainability of the SCS standardization efforts.
-The Special Interest Group is open to all cloud providers and integrator that want to contribute and provide SCS-compliant services.
+The Special Interest Group is open to all cloud providers and integrators that want to contribute and provide SCS-compliant services.

 For ALASCA, the closer collaboration in the evolution of the standards